Granola-Team/mina-on-chain-voting/README.md

 ### Running in the console

-You can run the web-app in console and mount the database and server in Docker to exercise more authority over the environment.
+You can run the web-app in console and mount only both the database and the server in Docker when developing the web app locally.

 > **IMPORTANT:** When running this way, the database URL in the `.env` file has to point to `localhost`.</br>
 See [`.env.example`](./.env.example) for more information on the `DATABASE_URL` env var.